 An About page is essential for visitors who’ve stumbled across your site and want to learn more about you.
-It’s a great opportunity for you to build a strong brand image by sharing your story, messaging and mission.
+It’s a great opportunity to build a strong brand image by sharing your story, messaging and mission.

 You can use this space to convince prospects why they should trust in you and your company, so make it as personal as possible.
 Tell them about what got you started, who your team is and why you’re different from all the competition out there.

-Your contact page will likely be the first point-of-contact with you for prospects, so don’t hide it away in your nav menu.
+Your contact page will likely be the first point of contact with you for prospects, so don’t hide it away in your nav menu.
 Make it easily accessible and encourage visitors to get in touch.